awasumina/Vehicle-Detection-and-Speed-Estimation/README.md

 ## Customization
 - **Line for Counting:** The script defines a line on the video frame (`line = [(100, 500), (1050, 500)]`).
 You can adjust this line to suit the area you're monitoring.
 - **Object Classes:** The script currently recognizes persons, cars, motorbikes, and buses.
 You can add more classes by modifying the `compute_color_for_labels` function.

+Special thanks to Muhammad Moin Faisal for his open-source implementation, which served as a valuable reference for this project.